 One of the most common complaints I get from clients is “I crave sugar all the time”.
 I’m super excited to (finally) address the topic of sugar and sugar cravings with you all.

 I want to pre-face this post by saying that there is absolutely NOTHING wrong with enjoying sweets.
 Nothing.
 I strongly believe that enjoying sweets without guilt or restriction is part of a healthy dietary pattern.
 For some people this might be here and there, and for other people it might be everyday.
 Neither are wrong!
-We are all different.
-Sugar is not the devil that the media makes it out to be and I think that it’s important to make sure we are looking at the overall dietary pattern, and not zooming in on one day, one holiday, or one vacation.
+We are all different and unique needs.
+Sugar alone is not the devil that the media makes it out to be and I think that it’s important to make sure we are looking at the overall dietary pattern, and not zooming in on one day, one holiday, or one vacation.

 We do know that consuming excessive amounts of refined sugars along with other dietary and lifestyle factors can have a negative impact on our health.
 Too much sugar in someone’s diet may contribute to an increased risk for non-alcoholic fatty liver disease, heart disease, decreased insulin sensitivity and blood sugar abnormalities, and weight gain from excess caloric intake (particularly sugar sweetened beverages).
 We also know that big spikes and dips in blood sugar from excess refined sugar consumption can negatively impact mood, cognition and energy levels.
 Research has also shown that eating foods high in sugar can decrease blood levels of antioxidants.